rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 ### Deployment

-For this setup, we use a single AWS account, but you can create TGW between different AWS accounts.
+For this setup, use a single AWS account, but you can create TGW between different AWS accounts.
 You can deploy TGW by using the AWS console, CLI, API, or Cloudformation.
-For this demo, we will be using the console.
+For this demo, use the console.

-Use the following steps to deploy TGW:
+Use the following steps to deploy TGW.

 #### 1. Sign in

-Sign in to your AWS account, go to the VPC console, and select **Transit Gateway**:
+Sign in to your AWS account, go to the VPC console, and select **Transit Gateway**.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture5.png %})

 #### 2. Create the TGW

 Select **Create Transit Gateway**.
 Enter a name for the TGW.
-For this test, leave the rest as it is, and click **Create Transit Gateway**:
+For this test, leave the rest as it is, and click **Create Transit Gateway**.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture6.png %})

-It will take a few minutes for the TGW to become available.
+It takes a few minutes for the TGW to become available.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture7.png %})